sisl/SceneInformer/README.md

 # Scene Informer: Anchor-based Occlusion Inference and Trajectory Prediction in Partially Observable Environments

 This is the official implementation of the paper ["Scene Informer: Anchor-based Occlusion Inference and Trajectory Prediction in Partially Observable Environments"](https://arxiv.org/abs/2309.13893) by Bernard Lange, Jiachen Li, and Mykel J. Kochenderfer.
+Accepted to ICRA 2024.

 ![Overview](images/overview.png)